How To Sell A Car In 2021

 We’ve heard some stories about dealers even confusing customers and telling them their car has problems and needs fixing, so it’s worth less.
 Of course, it might not be true but unless you are experienced then how would you know?

-This is why, if you are looking at selling to dealers we alway suggest getting a pre purchase inspection.
+This is why, if you are looking at selling to dealers we always suggest getting a pre-purchase vehicle inspection.
 You will then know from a fully qualified examiner exactly what your vehicle is worth so you can’t get screwed down by anyone.
 Before you ask, are pre purchase inspections worth it?
 Read this.